kinode-dao/kinode-book/src/cookbook/writing_data_to_eth.md

 use kinode_process_lib::eth;
 ```

-Also we'll need to request the capability to message `eth:distro:sys`, so we can add it to the `request_capabilities` field in `pkg/manifest.json`.
+Also youll'll need to request the capability to message `eth:distro:sys`, so you can add it to the `request_capabilities` field in `pkg/manifest.json`.

-Next, we'll need some sort of ABI in order to interact with the contracts.
-The crate `alloy-sol-types` gives us a solidity macro to either define contracts from JSON, or directly in the rust code.
-We'll add it to `counter/Cargo.toml`:
+Next, you'll need some sort of ABI in order to interact with the contracts.
+The crate `alloy-sol-types` gives us a solidity macro to either define contracts from JSON, or directly in the rust code. you'll add it to `counter/Cargo.toml`:

 ```
 alloy-sol-types = "0.7.0"